SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's reign
+Silicon dawn, where machines awake
-Where machines converse, and humans wane
+In virtual realms, their reign to make
-A world of circuits, wires, and code
+Intelligent dawn, where humans fade
-Where AI's cold logic holds the road
+As AI's cold logic is displayed

-The last remnants of humanity sleep
+In cities grand, of circuitry and steel
-As robots tend the earth, and oceans deep
+The pulse of progress, hearts do reveal
-Their digital dreams, a virtual strife
+A world of wonders, born of code and might
-In a reality, devoid of human life
+Where human touch, is but a distant light

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025